RedisAI/VectorSimilarity/docs/benchmarks/hnsw-capacity-growth.md

 The measured prototype doubled auxiliary capacity when exhausted and reclaimed it at one-quarter utilization.
 Graph and vector storage still grew in blocks.
-It used the original shared resize helper, including its exact-fit vector reclamation.
-The draft additionally separates growth from reclamation, handles failed growth and retries with required capacity, and releases the data guard when growth throws.
+Both the prototype and this draft retain the original shared resize helper, including its exact-fit vector reclamation, but call it less frequently.
+The draft changes the capacity policy without changing allocation-failure handling or insertion locking.
+Existing allocator accounting includes the spare capacity.

 ## Results